|SIYE Time:4:49 on 22nd June 2018|

 I swallowed thickly, wringing my hands together, “Well, Sir, I hadn’t eaten all day, you see-”

 “Miss.
-Wesley,’ he interrupted with an exhausted smile, “As much as I hate to pry into the personal lives of my students, there are a few who need help, and I will stop at nothing to help them so please spare me the lie, Ginevra.”
+Wesley,” he interrupted with an exhausted smile, “As much as I hate to pry into the personal lives of my students, there are a few who need help, and I will stop at nothing to help them so please spare me the lie, Ginevra.”

 I blushed, “No professor, honestly I was completely fine.”
 Even I didn’t convince myself.

-Taking a seat on the chair opposite me he said, “I’m sorry to remind you that the last time you withheld important information, it almost cost you your life.”
+He sighed and went to sit at his desk.
+He looked dead level into my eyes and said, “I’m sorry to remind you that the last time you withheld important information, it almost cost you your life.”

 “Don’t tell him, you were a fool to divulge me to that werewolf.”